Self-experimentation

-Self-experimentation refers to the special case of single-subject research in which the experimenter conducts the experiment on themselves.
+Self-experimentation refers to single-subject research in which the experimenter conducts the experiment on themself.

 Usually this means that a single person is the designer, operator, subject, analyst, and user or reporter of the experiment.

 Also referred to as Personal science or N-of-1 research, self-experimentation is an example of citizen science, since it can also be led by patients or people interested in their own health and well-being, as both research subjects and self-experimenters.

-Current pioners and practitioners of self-experimentation include the late Seth Roberts, Tim Ferriss, and a sprawling community of Quantified Self.

 Biology and medicine

 Human scientific self-experimentation principally (though not necessarily) falls into the fields of medicine and psychology.
 Self-experimentation has a long and well-documented history in medicine which continues to the present day.

-For example, after failed attempts to infect piglets in 1984, Barry Marshall drank a petri dish of the Helicobacter pylori from a patient, and soon developed gastritis, achlorhydria, stomach discomfort, nausea, vomiting, and halitosis.
+For example, after failed attempts to infect piglets in 1984, Barry Marshall drank a petri dish of Helicobacter pylori from a patient, and soon developed gastritis, achlorhydria, stomach discomfort, nausea, vomiting, and halitosis.
 The results were published in 1985 in the Medical Journal of Australia, and is among the most cited articles from the journal.
 He was awarded the Nobel Prize in Physiology or Medicine in 2005.

 Evaluations have been presented in the context of clinical trials and program evaluations.

 Psychology

-The self-experimental approach has long and often been applied to practical psychological problems.
-Benjamin Franklin recorded his self-experiment of successively devoting his attention for a week to one of thirteen "Virtues", "leaving the other Virtues to their ordinary Chance, only marking every Evening the Faults of the Day."

 In psychology, the best-known self-experiments are the memory studies of Hermann Ebbinghaus, which established many basic characteristics of human memory through tedious experiments involving nonsense syllables.

-In Self-change: Strategies for solving personal problems, M. J. Mahoney suggested that self-experimentation be used as a method of psychological treatment, and recommended that clients be taught basic scientific methods, in order that the client become a "personal scientist."